What to Eat to Get Periods - How to Get Regular Periods?

 This could be caused by dieting, stress, birth control pills or even medical conditions like endometriosis, fibroids or polycystic ovary syndrome.
 Another factor that can completely cause the cycle to stop is over-exercising.

 But don’t you worry.
+What to Eat to Get Periods?
 Simply eating the right foods can regulate your periods naturally.

 Omega-3 fatty acids